Import or export installation configurations

 Here are a few more support options:

-• We offer an installation chat (English only) support option for installation-related issues.
+• Use the installation chat (English only) support option for installation-related issues.

-• Report product issues to us via the Report a Problem tool that appears both in the Visual Studio Installer and in the Visual Studio IDE.
-If you're an IT Administrator and don't have Visual Studio installed, you can submit IT Admin feedback here.
+• Report product issues to us by using the Report a Problem tool that appears both in the Visual Studio Installer and in the Visual Studio IDE.
+If you're an IT Administrator and don't have Visual Studio installed, you can submit IT Admin feedback.

 • Suggest a feature, track product issues, and find answers in the Visual Studio Developer Community.